Saint-Pierre (TV series)

-Saint-Pierre is a Canadian police procedural television series, which premiered in the 2024–25 season on CBC Television.
+Saint-Pierre is a Canadian police procedural television series, which premiered on January 6, 2025, on CBC Television.
+It is set and filmed in the French collectivity of Saint-Pierre and Miquelon and St. John's, Newfoundland.
+In May 2025, the series was renewed for a second season, which premiered on January 5, 2026.
+In May 2026, the series was renewed for a third season.

 Premise

 After one of Donny "Fitz" Fitzpatrick's investigations gets uncomfortably close to the corruption of a powerful local politician, he is exiled to the French collectivity of Saint-Pierre and Miquelon, where he partners with local police officer Geneviève "Arch" Archambault to solve local crimes.